dweiland0/Alaska-SQL-Code/README.md

 Alaska Airlines BI Exercise

 This repo contains SQL used to compute various KPIs for my presentation.
-I'm using Duck DB and am just trying to demonstrate that I can write SQL.
+I'm using Duck DB to pull some summary metrics to be used in the presentation.

 How to run